-Upon completion of the evaluation of a student's previous course work, a copy of the advanced standing form indicating awarded courses and a letter from the Seminary Academic Services personnel will be sent to the student by email, unless hard copy is requested.
-Contact Seminary Academic Services at semacademicserv@northpark.edu if there are any questions about the evaluation.
+Upon completion of the evaluation of a student's previous course work, a copy of the advanced standing form indicating awarded courses and a letter from Seminary Academic Services personnel will be sent to the student by email, unless hard copy is requested.
+Contact Seminary Academic Services at semacademicserv@northpark.edu with evaluation questions.